gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

     - The Python version 3.8+,
     - Azure AI Foundry services,
     - Do not include Python libraries or Environment Variables in the prerequisites.
+  - Include a section named "Authentication" with a brief explanation of the services.
+    - Provide a brief explanation of the Azure AI Foundry.
+    - Show as a blank line delimited list of numbered steps.
   - Section named "Developer environment setup".
     - Include text to instruct the user to select their preferred operating system.
     - Include the following: